 Review a white paper on penta performance and safety

-Pentachlorophenol, commonly referred to as penta, is the most commonly used preservative for utility poles and is the treatment of choice for as much as half of the wood poles used in North America.
-This industrial strength preservative has been used for wood treating since the 1930s and has achieved an impressive record of service performance and safe use.
+Pentachlorophenol, often referred to as penta, is an industrial strength preservative used in wood pole treating since the 1930s.
+Used extensively in treating Douglas fir poles, penta has achieved a long record of service performance and safe use.
 The light honey brown color of wood treated with penta adds to its aesthetic appeal.

-Penta is very effective in resisting fungal decay and wood poles treated with penta have been known to last 70 years or more.
+Penta is effective in resisting fungal decay and wood poles treated with penta have been known to last 70 years or more.
 Penta has historically been dissolved in diesel oil for pressure treating.
 More recently biodiesel has been used as a carrier for penta.
-This has virtually eliminated the offensive solvent petroleum smell of a freshly treated pole.
 Biodiesel is also a more sustainable alternative to petroleum-derived diesel fuel since it is produced from renewable sources such as corn and soybeans.

 Preservative manufacturers: KMG Chemicals

-CCA is an effective preservative because it chemically "fixes" or bonds to the wood, reducing the chances of potential migration of the preservative into the soil or groundwater.
+CCA provides effective protection for poles because it chemically "fixes" or bonds to the wood, reducing the chances of potential migration of the preservative into the soil or groundwater.

-To improve climbability, an oil-based emulsion treatment can be added and the poles are marketed as CCA-ET treated poles.
-The emulsion additive allows for better climbing gaff penetration.
+To improve climbability for utility linemen, oil-based emulsion treatments can be added to CCA, allowing for better climbing gaff penetration.

 Preservative manufacturers: Koppers Performance Chemicals, Lonza Wood Protection, Viance, LLC

-Copper Naphthenate, also referred to as CuN, is an industrial strength, oil-type wood preservative with proven performance and an impressive environmental profile.
-It has clean handling characteristics and offers outstanding gaff penetration for climbing.
+Copper Naphthenate, also referred to as CuN, is an industrial strength, oil-type wood preservative with proven performance.
+It has clean handling characteristics and offers good gaff penetration for climbing.

-Classified by the EPA as a general use preservative, Copper Naphthenate is considered acceptable for consumer use.
-It is widely applied as a field treatment on end cuts or holes bored into pressure treated wood during construction.
+Classified by the EPA as a general use preservaitve, Copper Naphthenate also is widely applied as a field treatment on end cuts or holes bored into pressure-treated wood during construction.

-Treatment practices for CuN-treated poles has been refined over the past two decades by manufacturers to ensure the utility poles provide a long service life in demanding conditions.
+Treatment practices for CuN-treated poles have been refined over the past two decades by manufacturers to ensure the utility poles provide a long service life in demanding conditions.